CivicActions/ssp-toolkit/docs/controls/IA.md

 #### Drupal specific control support

 For all Drupal users, passwords are protected by the website's software, which only stores an encrypted string based on the password.
-This means that even if the website's database should be compromised, an attacker would still be unable to know users' actual passwords.
+This means that even if the websites database should be compromised, an attacker would still be unable to know users actual passwords.
 Internal users receive training in security awareness and acceptable use and are instructed never to reveal their passwords to anyone.